whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-10-Box-Of-Style-Rachel-Zoe-Subscription-Fall-2015-Review-Coupon.md

 <br>

-<p>I love that they include pictures of each item modeled.
+<p>I love that they include pictures of some items modeled.
 Nice touch and oh-so-very helpful.</p>

 <br>